Cojacfar/FlaskWeb/python-create-deploy-flask.md

 > [!NOTE]
 > Indentation is important in Python!

-In order to easily configure the environment on the Web Application service to contain our dependencies, we will use a `requirements.txt` file to have PIP which is installed with the Python extension take care of the packages our application needs.
-The below code should be copied into a requirements.txt file in your repository:
+In order to easily configure the environment on the Web Application service to contain our dependencies, we  use a `requirements.txt` file.
+PIP, which is installed with the Python extension, is used to take care of the packages our application needs.
+The following code should be copied into a requirements.txt file in your repository:
 ```XML
     click==6.7
     Flask==0.12.2